lwb923/SOAT/README.md

 | `word_scores_dict`                | a dictionary of the class-specific scores for all words                                                                                                                                |

 * "soat_anchors_test.py" is an example for showing the class-specific topical words and class anchor words.
-The different class-anchor words for a word can be used to interpret class-specific senses intuitively.
+The different class-anchor words for a word can be used to interpret its class-specific senses intuitively.
 >>We can set an example word (e.g., "key") and compute its top-k class-specific topical words as well as anchor words as follows:
 ```python
 # set a test word